infergo-ml/infergo/README.md

-# Go programs that learn
+# Infergo — Go programs that learn

 [`infergo`](http://infergo.org/) is a  probabilistic